bll123/ballroomdj-4/README.txt

   All Platforms
     - The song selection display may display strange values for numeric columns (will be fixed at a later date).
+    - playlist management: The UI for the gap default can be improved.
   Windows
     - The marquee position is not saved when it is iconified (close the window instead).